Predictive Inference Based on Markov Chain Monte Carlo Output: Formal Setting

 In the case of Option A, the sequence $\thetam$ of parameter draws is used to approximate the posterior predictive distribution, $F_0$, by the mixture-of-parameters estimator $\FMP$ in \eqref{eq:MP}.
 Under the assumption of ergodicity,

 for $x \in \real$.
 This estimator was popularized by \citet[Section 2.2]{GelfandSmith1990}, based on earlier work by \citet{TannerWong1987}, and is often called a {\em conditional}\/ or {\em Rao-Blackwellized}\/ estimator.
-For independent samples, the Rao-Blackwell theorem implies that exploiting the conditional distributions reduces the variance in the estimation; see, e.g., \citet[Section 4.4.1]{Geweke2005}.
-However, this theoretical motivation does not readily extend to the more realistic case of dependent samples.
-Therefore, we follow suggestions of \citet[p.~152]{Geyer1995} and avoid the term Rao-Blackwellization.
-Instead, we refer to $\FMP$ as the {\em mixture-of-parameters} (MP) estimator.
+The latter term hints at variance reduction that may result from conditioning on the parameter draws (see Theorem 4 below).
+We refer to $\FMP$ as the {\em mixture-of-parameters} (MP) estimator.

 In the case of Option B, the sample $\Xm$ is employed to approximate the posterior predictive distribution $F_0$.
 Various methods for doing this have been proposed and used, including the {\em empirical CDF}\/ of the sample, denoted $\FECDF$ in \eqref{eq:ECDF}, the {\em kernel density}\/ estimator $\fKD$ in \eqref{eq:KD}, and the {\em Gaussian}\/ approximation $\FGA$ in \eqref{eq:GA}.
-Approaches of this type imply `more randomness than necessary', in that the simulation step to draw $\Xm$ can be avoided if Option A is used.
+Approaches of this type incur `more randomness than necessary', in that the simulation step to draw $\Xm$ can be avoided if Option A is used.
 That said, Option A requires full knowledge of the model specification, as the conditional distributions must be known in closed form in order to compute $\FMP$.
-There are situations where this is restrictive, e.g., when the task is to predict a complicated transformation of the original, possibly vector-valued predictand.
-The implementation of the approximation methods is straightforward, except for the case of kernel density estimation, in which we discuss implementation choices in Section \ref{sec:KD}.
+There are situations where this is restrictive, e.g., when the task is to predict a nonlinear transformation of the original, possibly vector-valued predictand (see the setup in \citealt[Section 6d]{FeldmannEtAl2015} for an example from meteorology).
+We emphasize, however, that the mixture-of-parameters estimator is readily available in the clear majority of applied examples that we encounter in our work.\\ The implementation of the approximation methods (based on either Option A or B) is typically straightforward, except for the case of kernel density estimation, for which we discuss implementation choices in Section \ref{sec:KD}.